 The Environmental Working Group (EWG) is an excellent resource and consumer guide.
 You can find lists of products that are safe and flagged as potentially not safe, articles about different chemicals, and you can donate to support their efforts for toxin-free consumables.

-I’ve linked my webinar on thyroid health and homeopathy, and a free handout with thyroid resources (email me to receive this), if you’d like to learn more.
+I’ve linked my webinar on thyroid health and homeopathy, and a free handout with thyroid resources, if you’d like to learn more.
 In the meantime, support your thyroid by eating organic foods, using glass containers to store food, and by reading labels.
 Your dollars are powerful.
 Be discerning about what you choose to purchase and consume.